Find out about the support payment if you're required to self-isolate due to Covid-19 (coronavirus)

 Applicants must meet all the criteria below:

-- they're the parent or guardian of a child or young person in the same household and need to take time off work to care for them while they self-isolate.
+- they're the parent or guardian of a child or young person in the same household who has tested positive for Covid-19 and need to take time off work to care for them while they self-isolate.
 This is limited to one parent or guardian per household for the child or young person’s self-isolation period

 - they're employed or self-employed